BlauGroup/RNMC/GMC.md

 - `reactions`: This table is how reactions are defined in the simulation.
 Only reactions of up to two reactants and products are supported.
     - `reaction_id`: Unique, starts at 0 and must increase in increments of one
     - `number_of_reactants\products`: Either 0, 1, or 2
     - `reactant_1\2`: Unique, positive integer representative of a species.
-The integer representation of species must being at 0 and increase in increments of one
+The integer representation of species must begin at 0 and increase in increments of one
     - `rate`: Rate of the reaction

 ```